-(\$ in millions) NAIC
+(\$ in millions) NAIC Group

-Group

-Reinsurer Code FEIN 2018 2017
+Reinsurer Code FEIN 2019 2018

-Michigan Catastrophic Claim Association ("MCCA") 0000 AA-9991159 \$ 5,399 \$ 5,261
+Michigan Catastrophic Claim Association ("MCCA") 0000 AA-9991159 \$ 5,503 \$ 5,399

 The MCCA is a statutory indemnification mechanism for member insurers' qualifying personal injury protection claims paid for the unlimited lifetime medical benefits above the applicable retention level for qualifying injuries from automobile, motorcycle and commercial vehicle accidents.
-Indemnification recoverables on paid and unpaid claims, including IBNR, as of December 31, 2018 and 2017 include \$5.40 billion and \$5.26 billion, respectively, from the MCCA for its indemnification obligation.
+Indemnification recoverables on paid and unpaid claims, including IBNR, as of December 31, 2019 and 2018 include \$5.50 billion and \$5.40 billion, respectively, from the MCCA for its indemnification obligation.
+The MCCA is funded by annually assessing participating member companies actively writing motor vehicle coverage in Michigan on a per vehicle basis that is currently \$220 per vehicle insured.
+The MCCA's calculation of the annual assessment is based upon the total of members' actuarially determined present value of expected payments on lifetime claims by all persons expected to be catastrophically injured in that year and ultimately qualify for MCCA reimbursement, its operating expenses, and adjustments for the amount of excesses or deficiencies in prior assessments.
+The assessment is incurred by the Company as policies are written and recovered as a component of premiums from the Company's customers.
+The MCCA indemnifies qualifying claims of all current and former member companies (whether or not actively writing motor vehicle coverage in Michigan) for qualifying claims and claims expenses incurred while the member companies were actively writing the mandatory personal injury protection coverage in Michigan.
+Member companies actively writing automobile coverage in Michigan include the MCCA annual assessments in determining the level of premiums to charge insureds in the state.
 As required for member companies by the MCCA, the Company reports covered paid and unpaid claims to the MCCA when estimates of loss for a reported claim are expected to exceed the retention level, the claims involve certain types of severe injuries, or there are litigation demands received suggesting the claim value exceeds certain thresholds.
 The retention level is adjusted upward every other MCCA fiscal year by the lesser of 6% or the increase in the Consumer Price Index.
-The retention level will be \$580 thousand per claim for the fiscal twoyears ending June 30, 2021 compared to \$555 thousand per claim for the fiscal two-years ending June 30, 2019.
+The retention level will be \$580 thousand per claim for the fiscal two-years ending June 30, 2021 compared to \$555 thousand per claim for the fiscal two-years ending June 30, 2019.
 The MCCA is obligated to fund the ultimate liability of member companies' qualifying claims and claim expenses.
 The MCCA does not underwrite the insurance coverage or hold any underwriting risk.
-The MCCA is funded by participating member companies (companies actively writing motor vehicle coverage in Michigan) through a per vehicle annual assessment that is currently \$192 per vehicle insured.
-The MCCA is required to assess an amount each year sufficient to cover members' actuarially determined present value of expected payments on lifetime claims of all persons expected to be catastrophically injured in that year, its operating expenses, and adjustments for the amount of excesses or deficiencies in prior assessments.
-The assessment is incurred by the Company as policies are written and recovered as a component of premiums from our customers.
 The MCCA indemnifies members as qualifying claims are paid and billed by members to the MCCA.
 Unlimited lifetime covered losses result in significant levels of ultimate incurred claim reserves being recorded by member companies along with offsetting indemnification recoverables.
 Disputes with claimants over coverage on certain reported claims can result in additional losses, which may be recoverable from the MCCA, excluding litigation expenses.
+There is currently no method by which insurers are able to obtain the benefit of managed care programs to reduce claims costs through the MCCA.
 The MCCA prepares statutory-basis financial statements in conformity with accounting practices prescribed or permitted by the State of Michigan Department of Insurance and Financial Services ("MI DOI").
-The MI DOI has granted the MCCA a statutory permitted practice that expires in 2019 to discount its liabilities for loss and loss adjustment expense.
-As of June 30, 2018, the date of its most recent annual financial report, the MCCA had cash and invested assets of \$20.54 billion and an accumulated deficit of \$2.92 billion.
-The permitted practice reduced the accumulated deficit by \$47.24 billion.
+The MI DOI has granted the MCCA a statutory permitted practice that expires June 30, 2022 to discount its liabilities for loss and loss adjustment expense.
+As of June 30, 2019, the date of its most recent annual financial report, the MCCA had cash and invested assets of \$21.83 billion and an accumulated surplus of \$1.28 billion.
+The permitted practice reduced the accumulated deficit by \$39.64 billion.